River Caul Bourne

 Winkle Street (also known as Barrington Row) in Calbourne, with the Caul Bourne running in front of the houses.

-The Caul Bourne is a stream on the Isle of Wight, England.
+The Caul Bourne is a chalk stream on the Isle of Wight, England.

 Etymology

 The name Caul Bourne is first attested in a thirteenth-century copy of a charter from 826, where it appears as "Cawelburnan".
 The burn element is a common Old English word for "stream, river".
 The cawel element has traditionally been taken to be the Old English word that is the ancestor of Present-Day English "kale" (borrowed into Old English from Latin caulis, "stem, brassica"): perhaps the river was named for brassicas growing on its course.
 A more recent suggestion is that the cawel element is another Old English word, meaning "basket" (also borrowed into Old English, from Latin *cavellum, "basket").
 In this case, the baskets were perhaps fish-traps, and the river was named for their use in it.